 King’s Road Raspberry Parade – George Martin And His Orchestra (United Arists, 1968)

 During post-Magical Mystery Tour downtime, The Fourth Beatle recorded his predictably ignored solo album British Maid/By George!/London By George! (depending on which pressing you have), which if you’ve never heard it is essentially Side Two of Yellow Submarine (which you’ve probably never heard either, but hey ho) with its eye on the Hit Parade.
-In amongst the Traffic covers, David Frost signature tunes and Radio 1 launch anthems, you’ll find this peculiar kazoo-driven march to the heart of Swinging London’s fashion district, which will doubtless startle an entire generation with the trace memory realisation that it was actually the long-running theme to the BBC’s school holiday mornings proto-Simon Quinlank hobbies and interests patronisation festival Why Don’t You…?.
+In amongst the Traffic covers, David Frost signature tunes and Radio 1 launch anthems, you’ll find this peculiar kazoo-driven march to the heart of Swinging London’s fashion district, which will doubtless startle an entire generation with the trace memory realisation that it was actually the long-running theme – as you can find out here – to the BBC’s school holiday mornings proto-Simon Quinlank hobbies and interests patronisation festival Why Don’t You…?.
 What’s more, it’s better than anything off The White Album too.

 Please address all complaints about the above remark to Why Don’t You…?, BBC TV, Bristol BS8 2LR.